Standards for disclosure of Bayer clinical trial information

 Trial Result Summaries of Bayer’s sponsored clinical trials in drug development phases II, III and IV are provided in the Bayer Trial Finder application, if such trials have been conducted on Bayer’s drugs approved for marketing and commercially available.

 Bayer posts results of interventional clinical drug trials in this scope that have been completed after July 01, 2005, this includes results disclosure for terminated trials.
-Additionally, results of phase I trials in patients which started after January 01, 2010 are published.
+Additionally, results of phase I trials in patients which started after January 01, 2010 are disclosed.
+Results of Phase II-IV clinical trials and Phase I trials in patients that were part of a terminated development project will also be disclosed.

 Results summaries of observational studies registered by Bayer are provided in the Bayer Trial Finder application.

-The study result information is usually available within 12 months of the trial completion date.
+The study result information is usually available within 12 months of the trial completion date or within 12 months of the termination date of the trial or of the development project.

-In addition results of clinical drug trials, and results of trials with Bayer’s Medical Devices cleared for marketing will be provided on the publicly funded website www.ClinicalTrials.gov in line with the rules defined in the FDA Amendment Act.
-Trial Results will also be accessible from www.ClinicalTrials.gov as link to the Trial Finder application that provides result summaries in a retrievable database.
+In addition, results of clinical drug trials, and results of trials in patients with Bayer’s Medical Devices cleared for marketing will be provided on the publicly funded website www.ClinicalTrials.gov in line with the rules defined in the FDA Amendment Act.
+Results of clinical drug trials will also be disclosed on EU Clinical Trial Register (https://www.clinicaltrialsregister.eu/) in line with the rules defined in EU Clinical Trial Directive.

 Access to the above mentioned databases including the Bayer Trial Finder is unrestricted and free-of-charge.